Dev Time Run Time e18e.dev Blog

 • Astro, Nuxt, and SvelteKit handle Node.js HTTP requests natively.
 React Router, SolidStart, and TanStack Start use Web APIs internally, so benchmarks include the cost of their Node.js adapter layers (@react-router/node, h3, and srvx respectively)

-• Next.js defaults to React Server Components (RSC), a different rendering model than traditional SSR.
-To keep the comparison fair, Next.js uses "use client" to opt out of RSC and use traditional SSR + hydration like most of the other frameworks
+• Next.js defaults to React Server Components (RSC), a different rendering model than traditional server-rendered React.
+To keep the comparison fair, Next.js uses "use client" to opt out of RSC and use traditional server rendering + hydration like most of the other frameworks

 • Inspired by eknkc/ssr-benchmark